 Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
-Impacts identified from data and feedback (actual and potential) What can you All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations surveying period were aged 65-74.
-With 18% aged 35-44 and 19% aged 55-64 respectively. access materials or services that are solely available online.
+Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations surveying period were aged 65-74.
+This is 10% higher than the weighted E Sussex average for all respondents.
+11% were aged 35-44 and 15% aged 55-64 respectively. access materials or services that are solely available online.
 Therefore access to our public computers remains key to customers in this age group.
 Young adults (16 - 24-year-olds) disproportionately underuse the library.
 Having sought feedback from younger stakeholders, they would like to see the LIS provide wider range of materials regarding mental health support as well materials relating to environmental concerns.
 This is an issue recognised nationally by library services. planning and designing the space.
 Those aged 75+ are also known to be less likely to use the internet, and therefore the eLibrary, due to a lack of skills.
 Age is a key factor in people's level of digital skills and therefore use of the internet.
-Buildings must therefore continue to access public computers as well as facilitate space for training (e.g. IT for You) to enable older residents to access resources provided within the building. ensure that stock is not placed too low (or too high) meaning that certain age groups would struggle to access stock. stock editing will take place of unused or out of date material and replaced with stock suited to the reader base of the area.
+Buildings must therefore continue to access public computers as well as facilitate space for training (e.g. IT for You) to enable older residents to access resources provided within the building.
+Stock will be assessed by the librarian team as part of the refurbishment (see action plan).
+The request for quotes undertaking the internal fit out of the library will ensure that stock is not placed too low (or too high) meaning that certain age groups would struggle to access stock.
+Weeding will take place of unsued or ou of date material and replaced with stock suited to the reader base of the area.
 Stock reports will be undertaken to carry out this work effectively and aim to better meet the needs of customers.
-Please refer to Plus data excel sheet for detailed age breakdown of users.
+This refurbishment attracts a small